-For your safety, always follow instructions that come with appliances.
+Always follow the instructions that come with appliances.

-It’s vital to keep your appliances, electrical wiring, fittings, switchboard and earthing connections (particularly for properties over 25 years old) in good working order.
-If you ever have, or suspect a problem, always contact a licensed electrician.
+It’s vital to keep your appliances, electrical wiring, fittings, switchboard and earthing connections (particularly in properties over 25 years old) in good working order.
+If you suspect a problem, always contact a licensed electrician.

-Read the Electrical power tools webpage for more information.
+Read the electrical power tools page for more information.

 Suppliers of electrical equipment are responsible for the safety of the products they sell.
-NSW Fair Trading enforces activities aimed at removing unsafe equipment from the marketplace.
-As a result of shop inspections or complaints of equipment failure, sellers of unsatisfactory goods may also be instructed to suspend sales, recall previously sold goods or face prosecution.
+NSW Fair Trading removes unsafe equipment from the marketplace from shop inspections or complaints of equipment failure.
+Sellers of unsatisfactory goods may also be instructed to suspend sales, recall previously sold goods or face prosecution.